Palmyra Community Library

 Monthly Board of Trustees Meeting

-Upon a motion duly made and seconded, the meeting minutes of September 21, 2017 were unanimously approved.
+Upon a motion duly made and seconded, the meeting minutes of July 20, 2017 were approved.

-Upon a motion duly made and seconded, the Director's report for September, 2017 was unanimously approved.
+Upon a motion duly made and seconded, the Director's report for July 2017 was approved.

 Items for Discussion/Resolution: